kepello/saleae_updi_decoder/README.md

+# Microchip UPDI Protocol Decoder
-# Low Level Decoder of Microchip UPDI Protocol for Saleae Logic 2 Software
+A Low Level Decoder plugin for Saleae Logic 2 Software

 ## UPDI Protocol
 The UPDI Protocol is used by MicroChip for their ATTINY Series of AVR 8 Bit Microcontrollers (among others).